Burning Man Pages by Brad Templeton

 You can also look into misting fans, which act doubly by putting some fine mist on you to cool you directly.

 For refrigeration, most people rely on the fridge in an RV in their camp.
 Those run on propane.
 A real fridge could be run but needs a pack with serious batteries.
-Those 12v fridges they sell are a waste of time, they take too much current and ice does a much better job.
+Those 12v fridges they sell are a waste of time, they take too much current and ice from Arctica does a much better job.

 Of course, a cooler full of ice, with a backup freezer full of dry ice, can easily last you 5 days if you handle it well.
 Then go to CampArctica for more ice.